Francesco Farioli

-Francesco Farioli (/it/; born 10 April 1989) is an Italian football manager.
-He is currently the head coach of Porto.
+Francesco Farioli (/it/; born 10 April 1989) is an Italian football manager who is currently the head coach of Primeira Liga club Porto.

 Farioli started his coaching career in Turkey with spells at Fatih Karagümrük and Alanyaspor.
 He then had one season in charge of French club Nice in Ligue 1, before being appointed by Ajax in May 2024.
 He resigned after one season at the club and following that, in July 2025, he was announced as the head coach of Porto.

 Career

 Early career

 Farioli studied philosophy and later sports science at the University of Florence.
 He began his coaching career with Margine Coperta, a lower-division Italian football club, where he was goalkeeping coach from 2009 to 2011.
 He subsequently worked as a goalkeeping coach for Fortis Juventus and Lucchese in the Italian Serie C.

 Farioli then joined the Aspire Academy in Qatar as a goalkeeping coach for the Qatar U16 national team.
 While at Aspire, he met Roberto De Zerbi and Jarkko Tuomisto.

 He returned to Italy to work as the goalkeeping coach for Benevento under De Zerbi during the 2017–18 season.
 He then followed De Zerbi to Sassuolo, where he continued as goalkeeping coach from 2018 to 2020.